rickselby/laravel-form-components/README.md

 =======================

-Built around [Bootstrap 4](https://getbootstrap.com/docs/4.0/), these are blade components for forms to speed up form creation.
+Built around [Bootstrap 4](https://getbootstrap.com/docs/4.0/), these are blade components for form fields to speed up form creation.

 ...as long as you use horizontal forms, as I do.
 With my layout.
   I might consider some more customization in a later version,